-National Standards Score: 9 Policymakers in France share a common interest in ensuring national cohesion.
-This is the basis for a large number of national standards and rules that canalize local and regional policies.
-National standards are determined by national regulations and constitutional and administrative courts serve as arbiters in disputes over whether these standards are met.
-The application of national standards is facilitated by the fact that most public utilities are provided by large private or semi-public companies with a vested interest in having the same rules and standards across the country.
-Services such as energy supply, water distribution, garbage collection are run by many different companies, most of which belong to two or three holding companies.
+National Standards Score: 9 having the same rules and standards across the country.
+Services such as energy supply, water distribution or garbage collection are run by many different companies, most of which belong to two or three holding companies.
 Market uniformity is often much stronger (for the sake of efficiency and profit) than bureaucratic uniformity, since individual actors in companies, unlike politicians and bureaucrats, have less leeway in interpreting and adapting the law to local concerns.
-Following the protest of business and local politicians against a flood of norms and standards, the government has started an enquiry and taken a few measures of "simplification" but, to date, no significant results have been observed.
+Following the protest of business and local politicians against a flood of norms and standards, the government has started an enquiry and taken a few measures of "simplification."
+However, to date, no significant results have been observed with the exception of the construction sector where norms have been simplified, after imposing extremely cumbersome rules and standards.